KAI KF-21 Boramae: Modular design and evolutionary approach

-This spiral development approach requires a significant upfront investment in design, as even the initial Block I must be engineered with future upgrades in mind.
+The spiral development approach required a significant upfront investment in design, as even the initial Block I must be engineered with future upgrades in mind.
 The KF-21 was designed from the ground up to accommodate the necessary changes for later iterations, such as a stealth-optimized avionics architecture and the inclusion of a pre-allocated space for an internal weapons bay—a key difference that sets it apart from classic 4th-generation fighters like the Rafale, Eurofighter, and F-16.
+Unlike those legacy platforms that have reached their physical limits for internal expansion, necessitating external pods and protrusions for new hardware, the KF-21 possesses a spacious internal layout that allows for the embedding of advanced electronic warfare suites and sensors within the airframe; this maintenance of a 'clean' exterior profile is important for preserving low-observable characteristics that older 1980s-era designs struggle to sustain during modernisation.

 The initial production version, the KF-21 Block I, is a 4.5-generation fighter with semi-stealth capabilities, featuring main air-to-air armaments mounted on the semi-recessed weapons bay located on the aircraft's belly.
 The planned Block II variant will be a multi-role aircraft, integrated with a wider range of air-to-ground and anti-ship weapons.
 The ultimate goal is the Block III, a true 5th-generation stealth fighter, which will feature an internal weapons bay and improved sensors.
 KAI's strategy is that the Block III can be introduced when the technology and budget are ready, building upon the mature airframe and systems of the earlier blocks.

 This evolutionary path reduces the initial development risk and shortens the time to fielding an operational aircraft.
 By focusing on a more attainable 4.5-generation platform first, KAI was able to start serial production and begin squadron service just five years after the first prototype's maiden flight.
 This approach also makes the program more financially manageable and allows for a "fly before you buy" model for potential export customers.
+To date, the Air Force chiefs of South Korea, Poland, and the UAE have conducted test flights, while their counterparts from the Philippines, Malaysia, Saudi Arabia, and Peru have performed detailed inspections of the aircraft.
+These flights are unique in the defense industry, as piloting an airframe still in its development phase involves inherent risks—a fact that highlights the manufacturer's immense confidence in the jet's operational stability.